KarishmaVal/IMCYTO-dev/prerequisits.md

 - To view and edit the .cppipe files, download [CellProfiler(v3.1.8)](https://cellprofiler.org/ 'CellProfiler') as well as the custom plugins created by Bodenmiller group - smoothmultichannel.py and measureobjectintensitymultichannel.py (found [here](https://github.com/BodenmillerGroup/ImcPluginsCP 'CellProfiler Bodenmiller custom plugins')).
 Your own custom plugins can also be used.
 Open CellProfiler>Preferences and change ‘CellProfiler plugins directory’ path to where you stored the custom plugins.
 When saving the edited .cppipe files, make to sure export the file as a .cppipe and to name the files as either ‘full_stack_preprocessing’, ‘ilastik_stack_preprocessing’ or ‘segmentation’ in line with the schematic above.

-- If you use any custom modules in any of the CellProfiler .cppipe files, make sure to add the python script into the ‘plugins/cp_plugins’ directory before running the pipeline (described below – **Running the Pipeline**).
+- If you use any custom modules in any of the CellProfiler .cppipe files, make sure to add the python script into the ‘plugins/cp_plugins’ directory before running the pipeline (described below – **Pipeline Execution**).

 - The pipeline is packaged with a pre-trained Ilastik pixel classifer but to train a classifier using your own dataset download [Ilastik(v1.3.3)](https://www.ilastik.org/ 'Ilastik'), you will need to input desired composite RGB images in .tiff format and use ‘membrane’, ‘nuclei’ and ‘background’ labels to train your classifer.
 The input image should be the output of ‘ilastik_stack_preprocessing’.
 When selecting export settings select source as ‘Probabilities’, transpose axis order to ‘cyx’ and export output file as ‘tiff sequence’ to generate probability maps.
 The Ilastik file should be titled ‘ilastik_training_params.ilp’.

 - Adding to the flexiblity of this pipeline we have included a --skip_ilastik flag in the run.sh script as an optional argument that can be included to skip the Ilastik pixel classification step and proceed via a CellProfiler only pipeline.
 In this case, no --ilastik_training_ilp is provided in the run.sh script and images that have been preprocessed through ‘ilastik_stack_preprocessing.cppipe’ will be directly passed to the 'segmentation.cppipe' bypassing Ilastik.
 This approach might be preferred if CellProfiler alone is deemed sufficient to achieve a reliable segmentation mask.

 - Additionally, --compensation_tiff is an optional argument to the pipeline, included if the user wishes to apply a predetermined spillover compensation function or illumination function to images during one or both of the ilastik_stack and full_stack preprocessing steps.
-If a compensation .tiff file is provided, it should be saved in the mcd folder along with the images to be processed and metadata (described below – **Running the Pipeline**).
+If a compensation .tiff file is provided, it should be saved in the mcd folder along with the images to be processed and metadata (described below – **Pipeline Execution**).
 Examples of compensation might include: illumination correction to microscopy images, spillover compensation for imaging mass cytometry data.

 ## Pipeline Details: